Zubax/kocherga/CONTRIBUTING.md

 SonarQube is a cloud solution so its use is delegated to the CI/CD pipeline.
 If you need access, please get in touch with the maintainers.
+If you have access, you can run the `sonar-scanner` agent locally for testing and debugging purposes;
+please refer to the CI configs for details.

 ### IDE